investindex/Guidelines/README.md

 So unrecoverable costs can be understood as a kind of rent you pay to own a home.
 We can add up the unrecoverable costs of renting and buying to establish a basis for comparison.
 Ben Felix suggested the [5% rule](https://www.youtube.com/watch?v=Uwl3-jBNEd4), a simplified guideline which suggests that renting is advantageous if your annual rent is less than 5% of a similar property's purchase price.
 In Ben Felix's formulation of unrecoverable costs, 3 percentage points arise from the cost of capital, and 2 points arise from ongoing expenses like property tax and maintenance.
 In my view, 2% is on the very low end of the spectrum of ongoing expenses.

-* Property tax alone is 1% on average in the US, and can range as high as 3% in some counties!
+* Property tax alone is 1% on average in the US, and exceeds 3% in some counties!

 * [HOA fees](https://www.youtube.com/watch?v=tg7FsGZfL30) can be absent in detached, single-family homes, or less than 1%.
 But they can reach [above 3%](https://www.nytimes.com/interactive/2023/02/23/realestate/studio-apartment-brooklyn-ny.html) in some multi-unit buildings with amenities.
 If you buy a condo in a building with its own gym, parking garage, or doormen, be prepared to pay high fees every month for as long as you own the unit.
 Even if you live in a single-family house, HOA-supported amenities like a pool and clubhouse can be expensive.
 You generally can't opt out of using and paying for what an HOA provides; even if you don't want the lawn care and snow removal, you accept the fees when you buy the home.